todo.vu support

 A screenshot of todo.vu time tracking and billing software demonstrating a sample activity report.

-An example time report from time tracked on task #998.
+An example internal report in todo.vu detailing time tracked on task #998.
 (Click to enlarge.)

-Or, I could see the time (and billing value) tracked by all users to the client’s project, ‘Website’.
+Or, I could see the time (and billing values) tracked by all users to the client’s project, ‘Website’.

 Because all time data is tracked and recorded at a hourly rate and at a task, user, client and project level, all I would have to do is use todo.vu’s Reporting dashboard to configure my desired report.